 “The sea has been a metaphor for the boundless energy and vastness of nature, its indefatigable strength.
 It has been a synonym for immensity, of things beyond our dominion, both distance and time.
 Oceans both divided and connected us geographically and culturally.
 However our perception is changing.”

 The flotsam of discarded waste and our carelessness have intruded upon the sea.
 We can measure changes in temperature, sea level and the decline in marine species.
 The is sea now a signifier and we doubt its ability to resist.
 Vast oceans are vulnerable to our misuse.
 They are our conscience, and an interest in the sea is an interest in our collective future.”

 “The sea, the great unifier, is man’s only hope.
 Now, as never before, the old phrase has a literal meaning: we are all in the same boat”.
 Jacques Yves Cousteau.

-He now lives in the Forest of Bowland.
+He now lives in rural Lancashire.